warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 Alt title: _Or: reflections on taking walking for granted._

 Update [[2024-05-12]]: Having my apartment drain fixed feels sort of like this!
 I appreciate my drain all the greater because I get to stop, pause, and think "oh right, I can use my faucet, how pleasant".
 That brief moment of pondering makes the difference.
 And yet it's over so fast...

+### Unused part of the intro
+I noticed recently how great it feels to keep your knees at 90° angles.
+You'd never guess it, but it keeps your back straight while you relax your core.
+I must look like a human starfish.